Groovy Tutorial: Map Example

 Remove Item from the Map

-Remove item from the map also a very easy task.
-To remove a single item, you can use "remove" method.
+Removing an item from the map is also a very easy task.
+To remove a single item, you can use the "remove" method.

 def playerMap = [name: "Eric Cantona", team: "Manchester United", roles: "Striker", age: 28]